How Does LPG – Propane Turn from Liquid to Gas?

 To boil, the liquid LPG draws heat from the steel walls of the gas bottle which, in turn, get heat from the ambient air.

-As with water, the more heat that is applied, the more rapidly it boils, vaporising at a faster rate.
+As with water, the more heat that is applied, the more rapidly it boils, increasing the LPG vaporisation rate.

-As the steel of the bottle draws heat from the ambient air heat, cold weather will slow down the rate of vaporisation.
+As the steel of the bottle draws heat from the ambient air heat, cold weather will slow down the LPG vaporisation rate.

 The gas bottle gets even colder when you are actually in the process of using the gas.